 - Next, you can build your docker image and execute the ‘docker run’ command to define the container’s resources at runtime.

 You might be tempted to think that since Docker uses virtualization, it is a virtual machine.
 However, virtual machines involve installing an operating system while Docker containers aren’t full installations of operating systems.
 They just require access to your native OS’s kernel, memory, and other functionality.
 The Docker container engine works in conjunction with your native OS without needing a full install of the container’s OS.
+To learn more about Docker and virtual machines, check our blog post - Docker Vs Virtual Machines Explained.

 To make the most of these Docker Containers, you can use various tools to achieve unique results.
 Here are some of the tools and resources for containerized applications that we love!